popeindustries/buddy/README.md

 <a name="a1"/>
 ## Changelog

+**0.7.3** - February 18, 2013
+* added ignore syntax for build sources: `["a/source/directory", "!a/source/directory/ignored"]`
+* added build target property to specify the name and location of compressed output: `output_compressed`
+* fixed an error related to index.js module renaming so that it only affects files in the root of source folders.
+Avoids multiple `index` modules

 **0.7.2** - February 17, 2013
 * build target input files that are not in an existing source location, but in the project path, are added automatically